masternodes/vps/docs/masternode_vps.md

 Clone this git repository first:

 ```
-git clone https://github.com/masternodes/vps.git && cd vps
+git clone https://github.com/DRIP-Project/vps.git && cd vps
 ```

 ## Install the desired masternode and amount

-Use the *./install.sh* script with the desired crypto and masternode count as parameters, e.g. to install 4 PIVX masternodes:
+Use the *./install.sh* script with the desired crypto and masternode count as parameters, e.g. to install 4 DRIP masternodes:

 ```
-./install.sh -p pivx -c 4
+./install.sh -p drip -c 4
 ```

 The script downloads, compiles and configures the system now.
-This will usually take between 5-15 minutes.
+This will usually take between 10-15 minutes.

 <img src="images/masternode_vps/install-the-desired-masternode-and-amount.png" alt="VPS sizing" class="inline"/>